JimZhang37/cloud-devops-project-5-capstone/README.md

 After the green deployment, the blue stack is still available, since its service is not uninstalled.
 If anything bad happens, you can still switch back to the old stack.

-The pipelines in both green and blue stacks are the same.
-So when you want to make furhter change to your website, you dont' need to change the pipeline.
-The only thing you have to do is to change the source code for the web site.
+The pipelines in both green and blue stacks are almost the same.
+So when you want to make furhter change to your website, you dont' need to think too much about the pipeline.
+You can focus on changing the source code for the web site, its helm chart.
+In the pipeline, you need to modify the helm application name.

 # Branches
 * master: it's the branch to deploy blue stack.